dylanlrrb/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/README.md

 ## With that out of the way, let's get started!

-- [ ] Using the `cd` command in your terminal, navigate to the '/4-Containerized_Development_With_Containers' directory
+- [ ] Using the `cd` command in your terminal - navigate to the '/4-Containerized_Development_With_Containers' directory

 ---
 >Feel free to check out the app that we'll be developing in our containerized environment.
-Like in the previous Module, it is also a server.
-Rather than serving a random number, however, it will serve a webpage with the background color defined by the string on line 12 of 'index.js'
+Similar to the previous Module, this application is also a server.
+Rather than serving a random number, however, it will serve a webpage with a background color defined by the string on line 12 of 'index.js'
 >
->Open up the Dockerfile and notice that two things have changed from the last Dockerfile we worked with
+>Open up the Dockerfile and notice that two things have changed from the last Dockerfile we worked with:
 >
 >First, the `EXPOSE 8080` command; containers built from this image will expose port 8080 rather than 3000 like last time
 >